Henrietta Paulet, Duchess of Bolton: Personal life

-Henrietta died in 1730, leaving no will, and was buried on 10 March of that year at Basing.
+Henrietta died in 1730, leaving no will, and was buried on 10 March of that year at Basing House.

-Henrietta Street in Dublin may have been named after her (it intersects with Bolton Street, named after her husband), although some think it is named after Henrietta FitzRoy, Duchess of Grafton.
+Some believe Henrietta Street in Dublin was named after her, as it intersects with Bolton Street, named after her husband, although some think it is named after Henrietta FitzRoy, Duchess of Grafton.

 Court life

-From 1714 to 1717, the duchess was a Lady of the Bedchamber to the Princess of Wales, Caroline of Ansbach.
+From 1714 to 1718, the duchess was a Lady of the Bedchamber to the Princess of Wales, Caroline of Ansbach.

-Following the Jacobite Rebellion of 1715, Henrietta interceded, unsuccessfully, with King George I on behalf of her friend Anna Radclyffe, Countess of Derwentwater, whose husband, James, the 3rd Earl, was condemned to death for his role in the rebellion.
+In 1716, following the Jacobite Rebellion of 1715, Henrietta unsuccessfully interceded, with King George I on behalf of her friend Anna Radclyffe, Countess of Derwentwater, whose husband, James, 3rd Earl of Derwentwater, was condemned to death for his role in the rebellion.

-She was one of the aristocratic female signatories to Thomas Coram's petition to establish the Foundling Hospital, which was presented to King George II in 1735.
-She signed the petition on 25 April 1729, and Gillian Wagner suggests that the Bolton family members may have signed as a result of their 'personal experience of illegitimacy in the[ir] family'.
+She was one of the aristocratic female signatories to Thomas Coram's 1730 petition to establish the Foundling Hospital, which was presented to King George II in 1735.
+She signed the petition on 25 April 1729, and Gillian Wagner suggests that the Bolton family members may have signed as a result of their 'personal experience of illegitimacy in the family'.
 Wagner also suggests that the Dowager Duchess signed with the encouragement of her step-daughter-in-law Anne, who had signed Coram's petition three days earlier, on 22 April 1729.

 Her portrait, by Sir Godfrey Kneller, is held by the Art Gallery of South Australia; the Royal Collection has a mezzotint copy and a watercolour miniature.